DestructionEToH/PlatformerSaves/README.md

 ## Report a bug

-You can report a bug by [creating an issue](https://github.com/0x5abe/PlatformerSaves/issues), before creating one please make sure it isn't a duplicate (no one else reported it)
+You can report a bug by [creating an issue](https://github.com/DestructionEToH/PlatformerSaves/issues), before creating one please make sure it isn't a duplicate (no one else reported it)

 ## Credits

-- The Geode team for the amazing tool they've created and inspiring me to make GD mods
-- Nikki for help with bindings
-- Maromalo for testing and suggestions
-- Gtxripmxt for ios testing
-- Memtheturtle for mac testing
+- Sabe for the original version